1. Ground floor

 Station 22: Wall paintings

 The theme of the wall paintings by Pacelli correlates with the theme utilized in the ceiling paintings.
 Namely, the progressive portrayal of eminent figures mentioned in the Old Testament, saints in the New Testament, and distinctive Bishops of the Holy Land.
 The paintings between the pillars portray saints and angels prominent in the history of the Church.
-The distinctive artwork contributes to spiritual inspiration provided by the Co-Cathedral.
+The distinctive artwork contributes to spiritual inspiration provided by the Pro-Cathedral.

 Station 23: Organ